 - the size of each unit;

 - the maximum and minimum number of units in each phase and the completed project;

 - any restrictions on the types of units; and

 Description of Common Property

 The statement must include a description of the common property for all phases.
-This description includes:
+For example, this description includes:

-- information about improvements to the common property that are to be included in each phase;
+- information about improvements to the common property in each phase

 - if common property in a future phase is going to be available for owners in previous phases, an explanation as to when those facilities will be ready.